Airbnb Income Expectations: Why Your Neighbor’s $300/Night Claim Misleads

 New hosts also tend to compare themselves to the best-performing listings they can find.
 The problem is that top listings are not average listings.
 They are usually the ones with the strongest design, amenities, photos, reviews, and management.

-What Guests Compare That Affects Airbnb Income Expectations
+What Guests Actually Compare

 Guests do not compare your property to your neighbor in a casual way.
 They compare it side by side with every other option in your market.
-They look at photos, layout, beds, bathrooms, outdoor space, décor, cleanliness, amenities, cancellation terms, and review quality.
+They look at photos, layout, beds, bathrooms, outdoor space, decor, cleanliness, amenities, cancellation terms, and review quality.

-Your competition is not just the house across the street.
-It is the entire set of listings a guest sees while deciding where to book.
+It is the full set of listings a guest sees while deciding where to book.

 Even similar properties can generate very different results depending on presentation, photo quality, and guest perception—not just location.